mgrechanik/ant-colony-optimization/tests/README.md

 The last thing to do is to run tests.
 You run them from the root directory.

 ```
-cd ..
 ./vendor/bin/phpunit
 ```

-## Nowadays we have this coverage
+## Nowadays we have this code coverage:

 ![Coverage of phpunit tests for this library](https://github.com/mgrechanik/ant-colony-optimization/blob/main/docs/coverage.png "Coverage")